 What Is Opportunity Cost?

 The most basic definition of opportunity cost is the price of the next best thing you could have done had you not made your first choice.
-Some economists like to break down opportunity costs into explicit and implicit.
+Opportunity costs include both explicit and implicit costs.

 Explicit costs are direct, out-of-pocket payments such as wages, utilities, materials, or rent.
-If you own a restaurant and you add a new item to the menu that requires $30 in labor, ingredients, electricity, and water, your explicit opportunity cost is what you could have done with that $30 had you not decided to add the new item to the menu.
+If you own a restaurant and you add a new item to the menu that requires $30 in labor, ingredients, electricity, and water, your explicit cost is $30.
+Your opportunity cost is what you could have done with that $30 had you not decided to add the new item to the menu.
 You could have given that $30 to charity, spent it on clothes for yourself, or added a different menu item.

 Although the concept of opportunity cost is heavily rooted in economics and finance, opportunity costs should also include your personal feelings and values.
 For example, if you love to cook, you shouldn't become a doctor instead of a chef simply because doctors earn more money than chefs.
 The opportunity cost of becoming a doctor in this scenario would be to deny yourself the opportunity to do what you truly love.

 Furthermore, you can drive yourself nuts thinking about all of the things that could have happened if you had made different choices.
 What if you hadn't gone to the party where you met your spouse?
 What if you had bought into that financing deal that turned out to be a scam?
 What if you had gone to Stanford and become best friends with two now-billionaire technology giants?
 You could go insane trying to figure out all of the things you could have done, so decisiveness is still a virtue.